-CAPITOL RECAP: GOP takes another crack at redistricting reform
+Capitol Recap: GOP takes another crack at redistricting reform

 * * *

-UNEMPLOYMENT UPDATE: Unemployment remains high in the state, although the 14,189 new claims for the week ending March 27 represented a 9 percent decrease from the week prior and a 92 percent decrease from the same period one year ago.
+UNEMPLOYMENT UPDATE: Unemployment remains high in the state, although the 14,189 new claims for the week ending March 27 represented a 9% decrease from the week prior and a 92% decrease from the same period one year ago.

-Continued claims decreased by 4 percent from the week prior, to 215,164, according to data released Thursday, April 1.
+Continued claims decreased by 4% from the week prior, to 215,164, according to data released Thursday.

 The Illinois Department of Employment Security reported that unemployment rates increased and jobs decreased in every metro area of the state in the month of February compared to the year prior, which was the final month before the pandemic began wreaking havoc on public health and the global economy.

-Statewide, the not seasonally adjusted unemployment rate spiked from 3.7 percent to 7.8 percent over the one-year period.
-The not seasonally adjusted rate nationally was 6.6 percent in February.
+Statewide, the not seasonally adjusted unemployment rate spiked from 3.7% to 7.8% over the one-year period.
+The not seasonally adjusted rate nationally was 6.6% in February.

-All 14 metropolitan areas saw decreases in nonfarm jobs, with the Chicago-Naperville-Arlington Heights Metropolitan Division seeing a decrease of 8.8 percent, or 330,200 jobs.
-The Elgin Metro Division fell 8.2 percent or by 21,000 jobs, and the Kankakee area fell 8.1 percent or by 3,700 jobs.
+All 14 metropolitan areas saw decreases in nonfarm jobs, with the Chicago-Naperville-Arlington Heights Metropolitan Division seeing a decrease of 8.8%, or 330,200 jobs.
+The Elgin Metro Division fell 8.2% or by 21,000 jobs, and the Kankakee area fell 8.1% or by 3,700 jobs.